grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 </CodeGroup>

-This will login to your account, fetch (and create if necessary) your k6 Cloud API authentication token, and save it to a [k6 configuration file](#using-config-file).
+This will log in to your account, fetch (and create if necessary) your k6 Cloud API authentication token, and save it to a [k6 configuration file](#using-config-file).

 ## Authenticating with API token

 If you're a Google/GitHub Single Sign-On (SSO) user, or if you have a use case where using your k6 Cloud account credentials is not appropriate, you can choose to enter your k6 Cloud API authentication token directly.

-You do this by entering the following command into your terminal:
+To authenticate with an API token in the CLI, enter the following command:

 <CodeGroup labels={["Using API token"]}>